klaascuvelier/klaascuvelier.github.io/_posts/2016-01-08-angular2-firebase-ordering-prototype.md

 As the SocratesBe group became more popular, more people started coming to the meet-ups, which is a good thing, obviously.
 Though, the ordering of the food became a hassle.
 Ever ordered food for 20 individuals and collected the money?
-It's drag!
+It's a drag!

 Two days before the meetup, I expressed my concerns about this issue on the Slack channel of SocratesBe.
 A clever man suggested to start my own pizza chain or maybe write some software to ease the task.

-Starting my own pizza chain was not high too on my priorities list and I doubt if I'd ever be free to join the actual meet-ups again in that case.
+Starting my own pizza chain was not high on my priorities list and I doubt if I'd ever be free to join the actual meet-ups again in that case.

-I remembered that I once tried to contact the food delivery service we use on Twitter, and asked if they had a solution for this problem.
+I had already tweeted the food delivery service we use to ask if they had a solution to this problem.
 I assumed we weren't the only ones with this issue.
 Sadly they did not reply.
 [The actual tweets (in Dutch)](https://twitter.com/klaascuvelier/statuses/659094884368912384)

 So if I wanted to improve the order process, I'd had to go with "write your own software"&hellip;.

 ## The challenge

-The goal of this challenge was to make it easier for a person to manage orders from a group (order input, payments, status,&hellip;).
+Make it easier for a person to manage food orders for a group (order input, payments, status,&hellip;).

 ### The requirements